iliachry/iliachry.github.io/index.md

 I'm a **Co-Founder & CEO/CTO of Metatopia**, Greece's first Metaverse Studio, where we're building the future one virtual pixel at a time.
 When I'm not busy convincing people that VR isn't just fancy gaming, I'm a **Lead XR Software Engineer at CERTH** and a **PhD candidate** who's still trying to explain my research to my parents.

-My journey started at **Aristotle University of Thessaloniki** (Electrical & Computer Engineering), took a detour through **Imperial College London** (MSc in Communications & Signal Processing), and somehow landed me in the wonderful world of making impossible things possible through technology.
+My journey started at **Aristotle University of Thessaloniki** (MEng Electrical & Computer Engineering), took a detour through **Imperial College London** (MSc in Communications & Signal Processing), and somehow landed me in the wonderful world of making impossible things possible through technology.

 **Fun fact**: I once built a VR training app during my military service that impressed generals.
 Turns out, virtual reality and actual reality have more in common than you'd think! 🎖️